 Employees will receive periodic performance evaluations.
 The evaluation will be conducted by the supervisor who will discuss it with the employee.
 An employee's first performance evaluation will be upon completion of the midway point of the Training Period, and their second performance evaluation will be upon completion of the Training Period.
 After that evaluation, performance evaluations will generally be conducted annually, on or about the anniversary date of employment with the Agency.
 The frequency of performance evaluations will occur as the Agency deems necessary and may vary depending upon length of service, job position, past performance, changes in job duties, performance problems, and/or the Agency's operational needs.
-Performance evaluations may review factors such as the quality and quantity of the work performed, knowledge of the job, initiative, work attitude and attitude toward others.
-The performance evaluation is intended help every employee become aware of their progress, areas for improvement, and objectives or goals for future work performance.
+Performance evaluations may review factors such as the quality and quantity of the work performance evaluation is intended help every employee become aware of their progress, areas for improvement, and objectives or goals for future work performance.